wangeditor-team/wangEditor/manual/chapter3/setFontSize.md

 # Set Font Size
-You can set font size by `editor.config.fontSizes`:
+You can set font size to use `editor.config.fontSizes`:

 ```js
 const E = window.wangEditor